AAA: Nearly 48M Americans to travel July 4th weekend

 Tens of thousands of passengers spent their weekend at the airport on standby waiting in long lines to hear whether or not they’d make it to their final destination.

 Flight delays cost both passengers and airlines a lot of money.
-Delays cost an airline around $74 a minute, according to arilines.org.
-That’s about 4,500 dollars an hour, which doesn’t include if the plane gets stuck on the tarmac for three or more hours.
+Delays cost an airline around $74 a minute, according to airlines.org.
+That’s about $4,500 an hour, which doesn’t include if the plane gets stuck on the tarmac for three or more hours.

 Airlines that defy the tarmac delay rules can be fined up to $27,500 for each passenger on board the affected flight.
 So, if there’s an average of 200 people on a flight, that would cost the airline around $5.5 million.